 The “harvest now and decrypt later” scenario

-To protect at-rest data against “harvest now and decrypt later” attacks, the highest priority is to properly configure systems to prevent the exfiltration of encrypted data in the first place.
+To protect data at-rest against “harvest now and decrypt later” attacks, the highest priority is to properly configure systems to prevent the exfiltration of encrypted data in the first place.
 This requires tightening systems access, ensuring limited privileges, timely applications of security updates, etc. Encryption is the second line of defense as it is intended to prevent the interpretation of the data should the data in its encrypted form be exfiltrated upon successful compromise.
-As discussed previously (see “Quantum computer resistant cryptography”), organizations can consider doubling the key sizes used in symmetric encryption to maintain the same level of protection in a post-quantum era.
+As discussed previously (see “Quantum computer resistant cryptography”), organizations can further strengthen this second line of defense by increasing symmetric key sizes to preserve security margins in a post-quantum context.
+In practice, this means favoring AES-256 over shorter key lengths for protecting data at rest.
 However, this assumes that keys are properly secured and were not stolen when the system was compromised.

 What about long-lived document signing?

-Cryptographic functions are routinely used to help ensure the authenticity and integrity of certain documents, including long-lived documents.
-Examples of long-lived documents include firmware and electronically signed documents such as legal agreements.
+Cryptographic functions are routinely used to help ensure the authenticity and integrity of certain artifacts, including long-lived artifacts.
+Examples of long-lived artifacts include firmware and electronically signed documents such as legal agreements.

-There is a need to adopt mechanisms that will continue to certify the validity of these documents over long periods of time (measured in years for legal documents).
-Consider also that signed firmware enables other important security mechanisms to protect against complex hardware-based attacks.
-For example, mechanisms such as secure boot through Unified Extensible Firmware Interface rely on cryptographic functions to validate firmware.
+There is a need to adopt mechanisms that will continue to certify the validity of these artifacts over long periods of time (measured in years for legal documents).
+Consider also that digitally signed firmware underpins other critical security mechanisms.
+For example, secure boot mechanisms implemented through the Unified Extensible Firmware Interface rely on cryptographic verification to ensure firmware integrity and authenticity.

-Therefore, even as cryptographic mechanisms evolve to resist quantum-based attacks, it remains essential to preserve verification methods that ensure long-lived documents can still be validated on legacy systems.
+Therefore, as cryptographic mechanisms evolve to resist quantum-based attacks, it remains essential to preserve verification methods that ensure long-lived documents remain verifiable throughout their intended lifecycle.

 Highlights of Oracle’s PQC strategy